jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Time is the most valuable thing a man can spend.
+Be less curious about people and more curious about ideas.
-- Theophrastus
+- Marie Curie

-Updated on: [6/17/2024]
+Updated on: [6/18/2024]
 <!-- #quoteEnd -->
 </pre>